mlpack/ensmallen/doc/callbacks.md

 </details>

 ### Gradient Clipping

-One challenge in optimization is dealing with "exploding gradients," where large parameter gradients can cause the optimizer to make excessively large updates, potentially pushing the model into regions of high loss or causing numerical instability.
+One challenge in optimization is dealing with "exploding gradients", where large parameter gradients can cause the optimizer to make excessively large updates, potentially pushing the model into regions of high loss or causing numerical instability.
 This can happen due to:

 * A high learning rate, leading to large gradient updates.
 * Poorly scaled datasets, resulting in significant variance between data points.